jmazzuca92/unit-1-homework/README.md

 3) $5000 to $300,000 unsecured commercial financing<sup>6</sup>
 4) Point-of-sale consumer financing<sup>3</sup>

 Of the listed solutions, easyfinancial's competitors do not offer the size of unsecured commercial financing and point-of-sale financing.
+Test commit

 * Solution easyfinancial offers that their competitors do not offer: up to $15,000 in unsecured personal credit, $45,000 in secured personal credit, and $30,000 in unsecured business loans